mai-efat/NTI-final-project/README.md

 ## **Project Overview**
--This project includes Dockerized configurations for both the **front-end** and **back-end** applications, with MongoDB as the database.
+This project includes Dockerized configurations for both the **front-end** and **back-end** applications, with MongoDB as the database.
--It uses **Docker Compose** to facilitate local development and testing by managing multiple services (front-end, back-end, MongoDB).
+It uses **Docker Compose** to facilitate local development and testing by managing multiple services (front-end, back-end, MongoDB).

 ## **Project Structure**
 Here’s a brief description of the key files and directories in the project: